annaliceN/UnladenSwallows/index.md

 After training and testing a few models, we realized that it would be necessary to create a validation set in order to get an idea for what our test accuracy may look like after every epoch of training.
 We created a validation dataset using 20% of the training dataset, and changed it to 10% later when we realized that taking too much of the training dataset to use as a validation set affected the accuracy of the models.

+We also attempted to aggregate the results of multiple models to try and increase accuracy overall.
+After making predictions on different models and submitting to see  test accuracy, we selected some of the highest-accuracy models.
+Using the predictions from these models, we combined the predictions for each image by picking the mode class from all the predicted classes.
+If there were multiple modes, we picked the class from the highest-accuracy model.
+This did not work very well, which we will discuss in a later section.

 #### Problems

 #### Why the approach worked